 4. Setting the budget

 Perhaps there are bargain hunters amongst your party.
 They’ve seen a bargain and they are going to try and get the cheapest price, despite it not being really what anyone wants.
 If it looks too good to be true, then get a second opinion.
 Does it really visit the places you want to go to in the way that you want to see them?
 How does what is actually included stack up against the other cruises you’ve been looking at?
-The internet is a wonderful research tool, but it is what you are not being told, not what you are being told that really matters.
+The internet is a wonderful research tool, but maybe it is what you are not being told, not what you are being told that really matters.

 5. START YOUR SEARCH EARLY to get the cruise and the price you are looking for!
-2017 is already on sale!